lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 fragment of a window (when such window is not the last one of the packet) in any window mode or the fragments in No ACK mode.
 The rest of the FCN values are assigned in a sequential and decreasing order, which has the purpose to avoid possible ambiguity for the receiver that might arise under certain conditions.
 In the fragments, this field is an unsigned integer, with a size of N bits.
 In the No ACK mode it is set to 1 bit (N=1).
 For the other reliability options, it is recommended to use a number of bits (N) equal to or greater than 3.
+Nevertheless, the apropriate value will be defined in the corresponding technology documents.
 The FCN MUST be set sequentially
    decreasing from the highest FCN in the window (which will be used for the first fragment), and MUST wrap from 0 back to the highest FCN in the window.
    For windows that are not the last one  from a fragmented packet, the FCN for the last fragment in such windows is an all-0.
 This indicates that the window is finished and it proceeds according to the reliability option in use: either an ACK is sent or the next window of fragments is expected when there is no error.